dropwizard/dropwizard/docs/source/manual/configuration.rst

 threshold                    ALL          The lowest level of events to write to the file. logFormat                    defaultThe   Logback pattern with which events will be formatted.
 See
-                                          the Logback_ documentation for details. stackTracePattern            \t           The prefix to use when writing stack trace lines (these are sent to the syslog server separately from the main message)
+                                          the Logback_ documentation for details. stackTracePrefix             \t           The prefix to use when writing stack trace lines (these are sent to the syslog server separately from the main message)
 ============================ ===========  ==================================================================================================